MadhulikaSingh02/mypixijsmongoDB/README.md

-# A nodejs server that reads data from mongoDB and draws using polygon using pixi
+# A nodejs server that reads data from mongoDB and draws polygon using pixi
 To run

 ```npm install```